jmagman/flutter-wiki/How-to-write-a-render-speed-test-for-Flutter.md

 ## 5. Set benchmark baseline

 Tasks will be run automatically in the [devicelab], and the result is shown in [flutter-dashboard].
 Set the baseline in [flutter-dashboard] once the new test gets enough data.
+Also for metrics like "vsync_transitions_missed", change the unit from default ms to frames or other suitable units.

 ## Acknowledgement